 The PREA Case Review form for sexual abuse incident reviews has the Appointing Authority review the credibility of the victim, suspect, and witnesses.
-The facility head/agency head and investigator interviewed understood that the credibility of an alleged victim, suspect, or witness should only be assessed on an individual bases and not determined by the person's status as a client or staff.
+The facility head/agency head and investigators interviewed understood that the credibility of an alleged victim, suspect, or witness should only be assessed on an individual basis and not determined by the person's status as a client or staff.
 They also understood that they could not require a client who alleges sexual abuse to a polygraph examination or other truth-telling devices as a condition for proceeding with the investigation of such an allegation.
 A review of both investigations supported compliance with this provision.

-115.271 (f) ABHS PREA Manual, 6.9 - PREA Investigations & Case review of Sexual Abuse was updated to include that administrative investigations would include an effort to determine and whether staff actions or failures to act contributed to the abuse.
-They report this would be documented in written reports that would include a description of the physical and testimonial evidence, the reasoning behind credibility assessments, and investigative facts and findings.
+115.271 (f) ABHS PREA Manual, 6.9 - PREA Investigations & Case review of Sexual Abuse was updated to include that administrative investigations would include an effort to determine whether staff actions or failures to act contributed to the abuse.